-- With respect to regional requirements, BC Hydro examines the LRB on a peak - demand basis.
-The peak load in a region can be met by either local supply - resources or power transmitted from other regions in BC Hydro's service area by the - 4 bulk transmission system.
-As a result, transmission transfer capabilities are an - 5 important planning consideration when examining regional LRBs and triggering the - 6 need for new resources even when the system-based analysis shows no deficit. - 7 For transmission planning purposes, BC Hydro defines transmission capability from - a system reliability perspective.
-In its simplest form, this is based on a deterministic - 9 planning criterion that primarily considers normal (N-0, non-firm) and single - contingency (N-1, firm) system conditions.
-From a transmission planning reliability - perspective a single, radial line does not provide firm N-1 transmission capability. - BC Hydro generally plans its non-radial transmission system using firm N-1 - transmission capability and its single, radial transmission lines using non-firm N-0 - 14 transmission capability.
+With respect to regional requirements, BC Hydro examines the LRB on a peak 19 demand basis.
+The peak load in a region can be met by either local supply 20 resources or power transmitted from other regions in BC Hydro's service area by the 21 bulk transmission system.
+As a result, transmission transfer capabilities are an 22 important planning consideration when examining regional LRBs and triggering the 23 need for new resources even when the system-based analysis shows no deficit.
+24 For transmission planning purposes, BC Hydro defines transmission capability from 25 a system reliability perspective.
+In its simplest form, this is based on a deterministic 26 planning criteria that primarily considers normal (N-0, non-firm) and single 27

+- 1 contingency (N-1, firm) system conditions.
+From a transmission planning reliability - 2 perspective a single, radial line does not provide N-1, firm transmission capability. - BC Hydro generally plans its non-radial transmission system using N-1, firm - 4 transmission capability and its single, radial transmission lines using N-0, non-firm - 5 transmission capability.

-15 2.5.1 North Coast
+6 2.5.1 North Coast

-- The North Coast region of BC Hydro's integrated system shown in Figure 2-8 is the - area west of Williston substation (WSN) in Prince George.
-The primary source of - electricity supply in the region is transmission, which consists of a single radial line - from Prince George to Terrace that is made up of three 500 kV circuits: 5L61 from - 20 WSN to Glenannan substation (GLN), 5L62 from GLN to Telkwa substation (TKW) - 21 and 5L63 from TKW to Skeena substation (SKA). - 22 As described above, BC Hydro's transmission reliability planning criteria require - planning to an N-0 transmission capacity on radial lines such as that serving the - North Coast region.
-The key sub-regions of interest in the North Coast due to a - potential increase in LNG and mining activities are the Bob Quinn Lake, Prince - 26 Rupert and Kitimat regions.
+The North Coast region of BC Hydro's integrated system shown in Figure 2-8 is the area west of Williston substation (WSN) in Prince George.
+The primary source of electricity supply in the region is transmission, which consists of a single radial line from Prince George to Terrace that is made up of three 500 kV circuits: 5L61 from WSN to Glenannan substation (GLN), 5L62 from GLN to Telkwa substation (TKW) and 5L63 from TKW to Skeena substation (SKA).

+As described above, BC Hydro's transmission reliability planning criteria require planning to an N-0 transmission capacity on radial lines such as that serving the North Coast region.
+The key sub-regions of interest in the North Coast due to a potential increase in LNG and mining activities are the Bob Quinn Lake, Prince Rupert and Kitimat regions.